 Non-resident students of the College of Distance Education must complete the three core courses of Joint Maritime Operations, Theater Security Decision Making, and Strategy and Warfare.
-Nonresident students in the Graduate Degree Program must successfully complete nine semester hours of elective work from the NWC or a regionallyaccredited college or university in an elective area of study to be eligible for the Master of Arts degree.
-These elective courses must receive approval of the Dean, CDE and the Associate Dean of Academics for Electives and Directed Research prior to commencing work.
+Nonresident students in the Graduate Degree Program must successfully complete nine semester hours of elective work from the NWC or a regionally accredited college or university in an elective area of study to be eligible for the Master of Arts degree.
+These elective courses must receive approval of the Dean, CDE and the Associate Dean of Academics prior to commencing work.